kadaan/consulate/README.md

 #### /verify/checks/:check

->The `/verify/checks/:check` route returns 200 if the specified Consul check is in the >PASSING state.
-Otherwise, a non-200 status code is returned and the failing check will >be in the response.
+>The `/verify/checks/:check` route returns 200 if the specified Consul check is in the `passing` state.
+Otherwise, a non-200 status code is returned and the failing check will be in the response.
 >
 >##### Request
 >